Hours + Admission

 BARRACKS HOURS + ADMISSION

-From June 26 to September 6, 2020, the NWMP Barracks is open to the general public daily from 10:00 am to 4:00 pm; the Barracks is closed Tuesday and Wednesday.
+From June 16 to September 5, 2021, the NWMP Barracks is open to the general public from Thursday to Monday from 10:00 am to 4:00 pm; the Barracks is closed Tuesday and Wednesday.

 Barracks Admission is by donation.